Overview

 The algorithm looks at each non-ground partition separately and will generate labels unique to that partition modulo isomorphism.
 Thus initially, if two non-ground partitions are isomorphic (i.e., they can be made equal by a one-to-one relabelling of blank nodes), they will have the same blank node labels.
 Otherwise they will share no labels.

-If -dpp is set, then the partitions are not distinguished, the labels computed are the same, and only one copy of each isomorphic partition is preserved.
-In effect, the output would be the same for the above graph with or without the first three triples if -dpp is set.
+is set, then the partitions are not distinguished, the labels computed are the same, and only one copy of each isomorphic partition is preserved.
+In effect, the output would be the same for the above graph with or without the first three triples if -dpp

 An example argument list for the class might be: